Vasallo94/Humedades/README.md

 ## Usage

-1. Open the Streamlit link https://vasallo94-humedades-humedad-v6q5u4.streamlit.app/ in your browser.
+1. Open the [Streamlit app](https://vasallo94-humedades-humedad-v6q5u4.streamlit.app/) in your browser.

 2. Select the location.